microsoft/Range-V3-VS2015/README.md

 Range-V3-VS2015
 ===============

-This is a fork of [Eric Niebler's range-v3 library](https://github.com/ericniebler/range-v3) with extensive (and somewhat invasive) workarounds to support the Visual C++ compiler as released in Microsoft Visual Studio 2015.
-Our intent is to evolve both this fork and upstream range-v3 toward each other by upstreaming less invasive workarounds and removing those that become unnecessary as the compiler evolves to be more standard conformant.
-Eventually [the two streams will merge](https://www.youtube.com/watch?v=jyaLZHiJJnE) and Visual C++ users will be well-served by unmodified upstream range-v3.
-This fork will then exist only to provide support for users of older less-conforming versions of Visual C++.
+This is a fork of [Eric Niebler's range-v3 library](https://github.com/ericniebler/range-v3) from late 2015 with extensive (and somewhat invasive) workarounds to support the Visual C++ compiler as released in Microsoft Visual Studio 2015.
+As MSVC becomes more conforming throughout the VS2017 series, it is our hope that this separate fork will become unnecessary and that it will be possible for upstream range-v3 to support MSVC directly.
+Given that goal, there is little motivation for diverging development in this fork.
+(Note that despite the "VS2015" in the title, this library is intended to work with VS2017 as well.)

+Please post any problems you have with this codebase in the [Github issues forum](https://github.com/Microsoft/Range-V3-VS2015/issues) and not in the upstream range-v3 forum.
+There's no need to bother the range-v3 maintainers with issues and/or bugs in this two-year-old code that may have already been fixed upstream.

 About (excerpted from [the upstream README](https://github.com/ericniebler/range-v3/blob/master/README.md)):
 ------